Richienb/blog/_posts/2017-11-11-default-python-3-syntax-highlighting-colours.markdown

 *   Shell Stdout: #0000ff
 *   Shell Stderr: #ff0000

-> This page was imported from the old blog with little to no modifications
+> This page was imported from the old blog with little modification.